 Crime is not a great problem in Botswana, but you should still be careful and not become complacent.
 Don’t walk around lonely back streets, especially on your own, don’t wear expensive looking jewellery or a classy watch and don’t carry a wallet in your back pocket.
 Don’t carry your camera openly; always have it in a small day pack which is firmly attached to your body, preferably in the front in crowded places.
 Always wear a money belt or leave your valuables, including your passport, in the hotel security box.
 Please remember that if you go into the Okavango Delta by mokoro, you don’t need to take your valuables with you.
 If you do, they will almost certainly get wet so leave them in the safe at the campsite.

-In Northern Botswana and the Delta, fresh fish makes up much of the local people’s diet.
-Botswana is a very arid country, so much fruit and vegetables must be imported.
-Still, a wide variety is available in the modern supermarkets we visit in the larger towns.
+In Northern Botswana and the Delta, fresh fish makes up much of the local diet.
+Botswana is a very arid country and relies heavily on imported fruits and vegetables.

 You should be wary of drinking the local tap water.
 Bottled water, carbonated soft drinks, and fruit juices are widely available and generally safe to drink.
 However, please remember that fruit juices are sometimes made with unboiled tap water and could upset your stomach.

-Botswana has various beer brands, including Castle, Windhoek, Olsen, Black Label, and several different types of cider.
-All of the campsites/hostels that we use have bars or serve alcoholic drinks.
-Beware of imported spirit prices, as they are costly, so always ask for the local equivalent spirit if you want to remain within your budget!
+Botswana offers a variety of beer brands, including Castle, Windhoek, Olsen, Black Label, and several types of cider.
+Beware of imported spirit prices, as they are costly.
+Always ask for the local equivalent spirit if you want to remain within your budget!

 nto Botswana from Zambia: